Project-KONDA/data-value-clustering/README.md

 This diagram gives an overview of the components and their interfaces.
 The core of the tool is the Clustering-based Analyser.
 It realises the workflow and controls the data flows between the other components.
-It is realized via the class [```Main```](https://github.com/Project-KONDA/data-value-clustering/blob/master/DataValueClustering/gui_center/main.py).
+It is realized via the class [```Hub```](https://github.com/Project-KONDA/data-value-clustering/blob/master/DataValueClustering/gui_center/hub.py).

-The Extraction component is extracts a list of data values from the database.
+The Extraction component extracts a list of data values from the database.
-It is not yet implemented.
+It currently supports BaseX XML databases.

 Multiple GUI components are provided to enable the configuration of the data value clustering based on domain knowledge and to present the clustering results.
-The GUI is still under development.

 The Data Value Clustering component allows performing 3-step data value clustering via an API.
-It starts with the abstraction of the original data values.
-Thereby irrelevant syntactical features that, according to the configuration by domain experts, are irrelevant for clustering are removed.
+It starts with the abstraction of the original data values, which is actually a first aggregation, i.e. coarse clustering (called 'Simple Clustering'), such that values with very similar syntax are grouped in one cluster.
-Next, pairwise distances (i.e. dissimilarities) between the abstracted data values are calculated based on the configuration of the distance function.
+Next, pairwise distances (i.e. dissimilarities) between the abstracted data values are calculated based on the configuration of separating aspects.
-Finally, the abstracted data values are clustered via the chosen and configured clustering algorithm.
+Finally, the abstracted data values are clustered based on the grouping configuration, which results in the 'Refined Clustering'.

 The Export component allows saving the parameters and the resulting clustering in a JSON file.
 Further it creates a representation of the clustering as an Excel file.